 NASA / SCIENCE PHOTO LIBRARY NASA / SCIENCE PHOTO LIBRARY

 Apollo 12 mission training.
 Two members of the Apollo 12 lunar landing mission training for lunar surface extravehicular activity (EVA).
-US astronauts Charles 'Pete' Conrad (left), mission commander, and Alan Bean, lunar module pilot, are practising photographing lunar rock samples.
+US astronauts Charles 'Pete' Conrad (left), mission commander, and Alan Bean, lunar module pilot, are practising collecting and photographing lunar rock samples.
 Apollo 12 took place from 14-24 November 1969.
 It was the second manned mission to land on the Moon, with Conrad and Bean descending to the lunar surface on 19 November 1969.
 The third crew member, Richard Gordon, remained in lunar orbit in the command module.
 Conrad and Bean made two excursions on the surface for a total of 7 hours 45 minutes.
-Photographed in October 1969, at the Flight Crew Training Building at the Kennedy Space Center, Florida, USA.
+Photographed on 6 October 1969, at the Flight Crew Training Building at the Kennedy Space Center, Florida, USA.

 Model release not required.
 Property release not required.